evangboucher/DynaDoc/api.md

 Below is the list of javascript API for DynaDoc.
 The API will primarily use comments from the source.
 This will also include an example of how it can be used.

-It is highly encouraged that you check out the DyModel API as well.
-DyModel is DynaDoc's partial ORM structure which allows for a lot more features and functionality (including smartUpdateBuilder(), createTable(), updateTable(), etc.).

-NOTE: DynaDoc API is not yet stable.
-There will be many changes and additions to the API over the next several weeks.
-It will not be considered stable until version 1.0.0 is released.

 ##Error Handling##

 DynaDoc will throw errors that it encounters.
 If DynamoDB returns an error, it is throw from DynaDoc.
 If the AWS-SDK throws and error, it will be thrown up to you.
 DynaDoc currently does not catch nor suppress any errors (unless specified in a method parameter).
 DynaDoc does not do any validation against passed in parameters (though I may implement this later).
 It will be your responsibility to make sure that the data passed to DynamoDB is valid.